A talented young dancer and his brilliant teacher

 In this book, Clifford provides firsthand insight into Balanchine’s relationships with his dancers, including Suzanne Farrell.
 Examining his own attachment to his charismatic teacher, Clifford explores questions of creative influence and integrity.
 His memoir is a portrait of a young dancer who learned and worked at lightning speed, who pursued the calls of art and genius on both coasts of America and around the world.

 John Clifford was a principal dancer and choreographer with the New York City Ballet from 1966 to 1974, leaving to found the Los Angeles Ballet at age 27.
-He choreographs for film, television, and theatre and has staged Balanchine’s and his own ballets internationally.
+He choreographs for film, television, and theater and has staged Balanchine’s and his own ballets internationally.

 There are currently no reviews available